The 8 Best Retro Gaming Consoles You Can Get in 2022

 Everything on here is very much in the retro mindset, though you can’t actually use cartridges.
 Instead, you’ll get a thousand games pre-loaded in ROM form on the console for you to play as soon as you turn it on.

-Let’s talk problems for a moment, though, because they are significant.
-As with most systems that boast such an amazingly higher number of games, you’ll have to search through a lot of garbage.
+Let’s talk about a few of the problems that you’re likely to face for a moment because they are significant.
+As with most systems that boast such an amazingly high number of games, you’ll have to search through a lot of garbage.

 There are some real winners on here like Contra, but you’re mostly looking through what looks like home-brew games.
 There’s also no way to add more games to the system, which means you’re stuck with those games.